Endometrial Ablation

 • You will also have an IV line inserted into a vein in your hand or arm so that you can receive sedative medicine.
 The sedative will make you feel relaxed and sleepy.

-• If the cervix will be dilated manually, the doctor will use a series of rods to gradually dilate your cervix.
+• If the cervix is dilated manually (instead of through medicine), the doctor will use a series of rods to gradually dilate your cervix.

 • Once the cervix is dilated, the doctor will insert a tool called a hysteroscope into the uterus through the vagina and cervix.
 The hysteroscope sends images of the inside of the uterus to a video monitor.

-• The doctor may use a gas or fluid to expand the uterus so he or she can better see the uterine lining.
+• The doctor will use a fluid to expand the uterus so he or she can better see the uterine lining.

 • Small tools can be used through the hysteroscope to remove abnormal growths or tissue for examination.
 Depending on the type of ablation used, heat or electricity will be applied to destroy the endometrial lining.

 If you receive general anesthesia, you will be moved to a recovery room after the procedure.
 A nurse will monitor your vital signs as you wake up.
 If you receive light sedation, you will relax in the doctor’s office until the sedation wears off.
-Recovery takes about two hours depending on the type of pain relief used.
+Recovery takes about two hours, depending on the type of anesthesia used.

-You can expect frequent urination for 24 hours after the procedure.
+You can expect to urinate frequently for 24 hours after the procedure.
 You may also experience nausea.
 Before you go home, your doctor will talk with you about when you can exercise, have sex or use tampons.

 If your doctor took samples of uterine tissue during the ablation procedure, your biopsy results will be available within one or two weeks.
 Your doctor will share the results with you and talk to you about what they mean.

-Because you retain your reproductive organs, you will still need routine Pap tests and pelvic exams after an endometrial ablation procedure.
-If ablation does not control your uterine fibroid symptoms, you may need additional treatment or surgery.
+Because this procedure keeps your reproductive organs intact, you will still need routine Pap tests and pelvic exams after an endometrial ablation procedure.
+If ablation does not control your symptoms, you may need additional treatment or surgery.

 Your recovery at home

-Once you are home, you may experience some minor side effects, including menstrual-like cramping for one or two days and a watery discharge mixed with blood, which can last a few weeks.
+Once you are home, you may experience some minor side effects, including menstrual-like cramping for a day or two and a watery discharge mixed with blood, which can last a few weeks.

 Be sure to follow your doctor’s instructions about when you can exercise, have sex or use tampons.
 In most cases, you can return to work and your normal activities within a day or two.

-Your doctor will schedule a follow-up visit about three months after the ablation procedure to check your progress.
-It can take several months to experience the full effects of ablation.
-After you have recovered, you may notice lighter than normal menstrual bleeding or your period may stop altogether.
+Your doctor will schedule a follow-up visit two to six weeks after the ablation procedure to check your progress.
+It can take up to six months to experience the full effects of ablation.
+After you have recovered, you may notice lighter-than-normal menstrual bleeding or your period may stop altogether.

 Patient Stories for Endometrial Ablation